shubinternet/manager/README.md

 ### Goals and Accountability

 I don't like environments that handle goal setting once per year and penalize you for how much factors outside either of our control can render those goals irrelevant through the rest of that year.
 I prefer to sit down about once per quarter to review and reset goals, and typically touch on them about once per month.
 Goals for me aren't set in stone -- sometimes the goalposts move.
-I will push you to set goals that challenge you/us, but I will also work with you to craft goals that benefit both the company and your career progression.
+I will push you to set goals that challenge you/us, and I will also work with you to craft goals that benefit both the company and your career progression.
 I will hold you accountable firmly but kindly for making progress on your goals or helping me understand why and how your goals need to evolve to reflect changed circumstances.

 I will also probably ask for your help doing the same for me.
 I have a lot to learn, too, and I'll need your feedback.